 In addition to the three starting characters, you can unlock and play as the defeated bosses (except the last two), each one with his/her own set of moves (with a lame excuse and being Easily Forgiven, though), they are:

-- Mevella: A Dominatrix and the Dark Action Girl of the terrorist group, fights with a whip, giving her an extended range of attacks.
+- Mevella: The Dark Action Girl of the terrorist group, Dressed Like a Dominatrix and fights with a whip, which gives her an extended range of attacks.

 - Fharaoh: An ancient evil Pharaoh that was woken up by Dr.D to serve him in his goal, fights with Extendable Arms and Egyptian Blue Magic.